-1.5 Meetings with underrepresented community groups
+1.7 Meetings with underrepresented community groups

 The Administrator will work with the Commission and PSC to identify communities within the watershed for targeted engagement to better understand their community values and concerns as well as opportunities for collaboration.
 Once a list of potential organizations or groups has been established, the Administrator will contact leaders within those organizations or communities to set up interviews performed by the Administrator and/or commissioners.
+An intern from Dougherty Family College may also be hired to assist with this work.
 The meetings are intended to be informal and conversational.
 These conversations will help identify areas where the interests of both parties may intersect and the ways we may be able to work together in the future.
 Information gathered from these meetings will be considered in subsequent Plan development tasks.